 A centrifuge is a piece of equipment that rotates an object very rapidly around a fixed axis, thereby separating out cells of different weights so they can be studied.
 They are frequently used in labs for analyzing everything from blood to stool samples.
 As with a lot of specialized laboratory equipment, however, centrifuges can be expensive, and they require electricity to work.

 Neither of those two limiting factors are true of Prakash’s creation, which is nonetheless able to hit an astonishing 125,000 revolutions per minute — thereby providing the necessary centrifugal forces.
-To build it, all Prakash and his team required were two circles cut out of paper, Velcro to attach tiny tubes, wooden handles, and two strands of wire to connect them.
+To build it, all Prakash and his team required were two circles cut out of paper, Velcro brand-style hook and loop fastener to attach tiny tubes, wooden handles, and two strands of wire to connect them.

 By separating the handles, the blood samples are given the kind of high-end spin treatment normally only achievable in a lab.
 The results potentially enable access to an important piece of equipment, usable as a diagnosis tool, all over the world.